-What we don’t know is what will happen after Disney World reopens.
-It’s been rumored that many, if not all of the attractions in Disney World could use boarding groups at that point to limit contact with other guests.
-What Disney decides to do with the Remy ride or other attractions remains to be seen right now.
+It’s been rumored that more attractions in Disney World could eventually use boarding groups to limit contact with other guests.
+What Disney decides to do with the other attractions remains to be seen.

 Does It Have a Single Rider Line?

-Disney has not confirmed if Remy’s Ratatouille Adventure will have a Single Rider line or not.
-Disney usually includes one for more big E-Ticket attractions, so it would make sense that they include one here too.
-Usually, guests wanting to use the Single Rider option get sent through the FastPass+ queue.
+Disney usually includes one for more big E-Ticket attractions, so it makes sense that they include one here too.
+Usually, guests wanting to use the Single Rider option get sent through the FastPass+/Lightning Lane queue.

-However, even if Disney builds the attraction with a Single Rider option in mind, it doesn’t mean they will necessarily make it available to guests right away at opening.
-Rise of the Resistance is equipped for Single Rider, but they chose not to let guests use it immediately.
+However, even though there is a Single Rider lane indicated at the attraction, so far Disney hasn’t made it available to guests right away at opening.
+Rise of the Resistance is also equipped for Single Rider, but they chose not to let guests use it immediately.
 We’ll have to see what Disney decides here.

 Does it Have Rider Switch?

-Guests who have special accessibility needs will also be able to experience Remy’s Ratatouille Adventure.
-There is a special loading station for riders with disabilities which will give them all the time they need to board without disrupting the flow of the other ride vehicles.
+Guests who have special accessibility needs can experience Remy’s Ratatouille Adventure.
+There is a special loading station for riders with disabilities which gives them all the time they need to board without disrupting the flow of the other ride vehicles.

 What Characters are in the Ratatouille Ride?